Path integral control of open quantum systems: Introduction

-The path integral (PI) control method was proposed in~\cite{kap05a, kappen2015adaptive, thijssen2014a} to efficiently solve a large class of non-linear SOC problems, for which LQG is a special case.
-This class includes problems with nonlinear dynamics, Gaussian noise, and nonlinear control cost.
-The key advantage of PI formulation is that the optimal control solution can be expressed in closed form as a path integral, circumventing the need to solve the Bellman or PMP equations.
-The path integral can be computed through direct sampling, which is further optimized using adaptive importance sampling (IS)~\cite{kappen2015adaptive}.
-IS enables the computation of statistics based on self-generated trajectories, making the method highly parallelizable with minimal computational overhead.
-PI control has demonstrated remarkable success in robotics, enabling solutions to high-dimensional, nonlinear problems with real-time constraints where traditional methods often fail~\cite{williams2016aggressive}.
-For a recent review on PI control and related advances, see~\cite{kazim2024recent}.
+Within the broader SOC literature, the path integral (PI) control method~\cite{kap05a,thijssen2014a,kappen2015adaptive} was proposed to efficiently solve a large class of nonlinear problems in which the cost functional is quadratic in the control and may be nonlinear in the state, with LQG problems arising as a special case.
+A key advantage of the PI formulation is that the optimal control can be expressed in closed form as a path integral over dynamical trajectories in configuration space, allowing one to bypass the explicit solution of Bellman or PMP equations.
+This representation in turn enables the use of well established statistical estimation techniques to approximate the optimal control.
+An important example is adaptive importance sampling (IS)~\cite{kappen2015adaptive}, which iteratively refines a control estimator using self-generated trajectories driven by the current control, yielding a highly parallelizable method with modest computational overhead.
+PI control has demonstrated remarkable success in robotics, enabling solutions to high-dimensional, nonlinear control problems with real-time constraints where traditional methods often fail~\cite{williams2016aggressive}; see~\cite{kazim2024recent} for a recent review of PI control and related advances.